 - Eating or drinking whilst driving

-Although this is a short list, there are any number of scenarios in which you may be charged with careless driving, as this charge is relevant to any lapse in the standard of your driving, regardless of the reasons why.
-It is for this very reason that you need specialist help from a solicitor experienced in motoring offence law, who will be able to give you the advice you need to try to get the best outcome in the circumstances.
+Although this is a short list, there are any number of scenarios in which you may be charged with careless driving.
+As this charge is relevant to any lapse in the standard of your driving, regardless of the reasons why.
+It is for this very reason that you need specialist help from a solicitor experienced in motoring offence law.
+We will be able to give you the advice you need to try to get the best outcome in the circumstances.

 What Are The Penalties For Careless Driving?